All Episodes

 I don't know.

-Now, the last caller talked about this Virginia Tech notion that it's it's insanity to allow students to be armed.
+Now, the last caller talked about this Virginia Tech notion that it's insanity to allow students to be armed.

 Nobody is talking about allowing every student to be armed.

-Well, what we're talking about is if an 18-year-old, God bless him, can go fight for his country and carry a weapon, then a student who's 20, 21, 22, who goes through the training to get a permit.
+What we're talking about is if an 18-year-old, God bless him, can go fight for his country and carry a weapon, then a student who's 20, 21, 22, who goes through the training to get a permit.

 We have liberalized our shall issue laws so that no longer the local sheriff or the constable can deny you the right to protect yourself outside your home just because he doesn't like you.

-And we've done that in forty states.
+And we've done that in 40 states.

-When the bad guys think you're armed, and this is a great example of what economists call a free rider system.
+And this is a great example of what economists call a free rider system.

 Because it doesn't matter whether you don't want to carry a gun or not.

-If the bad guy doesn't think, or the bad guy thinks that you might have a gun, even though you don't, you get the deterrent effect.
+If the bad guy doesn't think or the bad guy thinks that you might have a gun, even though you don't, you get the deterrent effect.

 And the data is there.